bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 The widget allows you to change sizes so we will need to assess the current size often. `Yome.sideCount` will allow us to do this.
-Notice that `Yome.sideCount` is not referencing some local state but the state is passed into to it.
+Notice that `Yome.sideCount` is not referencing some local/global state but the state is passed into to it.

-Now you can check the functioning of sidecount by uncommenting the log line below it.
-And then rseeing the output of the function call in the Dev Console.
+Now you can check the functioning of sidecount by uncommenting the log line below it, then observing the output of the function call in the Dev Console.
 This output should be `8`.
-After verifying that it works comment out that log line again.
+After verifying that it works, comment out that log line again.

 {% highlight javascript %}